UniExeterRSE/intro-version-control/index.md

 - Give examples of what should and should not be included in Git repositories.
 - Describe how Git and platforms like GitHub and GitLab relate to each other and their differences.
+- Understand how to share their work with others and/or make it publicly available through GitHub.
-- Have the confidence to learn more applications of Git and GitHub as required for their work, e.g. pull requests, merging branches.
+- Have the confidence to learn more advanced features of Git and GitHub as required for their work, such as working with branches and pull requests.

 ## Pre-requisite knowledge